Scouts love outdoor adventure—and they find it here!

 - Pack overnighters are campouts that involve more than one family from a single pack.
 Conducted at Council-approved locations, they focus on age-appropriate Cub Scout activities

-Webelos Den Overnight Camping: Webelos Scout overnighters introduce a boy and his parent(s) to the basics of the Boy Scout camping program.
+Webelos Den Overnight Camping: Webelos Scout overnighters introduce Webelos and their parents to the basics of the Scouts BSA camping program.
 Conducted under the leadership of a trained Webelos den leader, these events include two to six nights of camping.

 Excursions & Field Trips